cornelltech/CS6831-Spring2019/README.md

 The class will involve two main deliverables.
 One will be scribe notes.
 The goal will be to have a complete set of notes for future reference.
-We will figure out early on the schedule of scribe notes.
-Each student will be responsible for delivering one or more complete writeup of a lecture topic.
+We will figure out early on the scribing schedule.
+Each student will be responsible for delivering one or more complete writeups of lecture topic(s).
 This will notably include finished, precise proofs that may be only covered at a high level in class, accompanied by beautiful English prose.

-Second will be a semester project, the goal being a publication-worthy result in applied cryptography.
+Second will be a semester project, the aspirational goal being a publication-worthy result in applied cryptography.
 The project deliverable will be a short report together with a one-on-one oral discussion (possibly over Zoom) with the me about the result.
 A paper worked on with others can substitute for the short report, though you will need to identify your specific contributions.
 The one-on-one discussion will allow you to gain practice describing your work in a professional setting, allow me to assess what you've learned from the class, and help determine your final grade.

+I may also point out problems or omitted proofs that you will want to work on to solidify your understanding of material.
+These will be ungraded, but I can give you feedback if you desire.

 Grades will be assigned according to the following breakdown: